yangfangs/physpetools/docs/docs/tutorial.md

 ## Automatically reconstruct Tree of Life

-The tree of life always used to describe the relations between organisms are living and extinct.
+The Tree of Life always used to describe the relations between organisms are living and extinct.
-Here we reconstruct tree of life, which contain 191 organisms.
+Here we reconstruct tree of life, which contain 190 organisms.
 We use two method automatically reconstruct phylogenetic tree.
-One way is use highly conserved protein method and another way is use 16S SSU rRNA to reconstruct Tree of Life.
+One way is use highly conserved protein method and another is use SSU rRNA method to reconstruct Tree of Life.

-### Auto build Tree of life by highly conserved protein
+### Auto build Tree of life by highly conserved protein method

 * **Concept**